-- monthly management accounts detailing the financial performance and position of the Company; - monthly management reports detailing the financial performance of the third party business; - detailed monthly reports detailing performance of the third party business by class of business and development by underwriting year; - client profitability reports detailing performance by cedant; - investment reports which details the investment performance and investment position of the Company in terms of returns and
+- monthly management accounts detailing the financial performance and position of the Company; - Risk Reports management information giving an overview of the Company's risk profile for different risk categories.

+- monthly management reports detailing the financial performance of the third party business: - development by underwriting year; - client profitability reports detailing performance by cedant; - investment reports which details the investment performance and investment position of the Company in terms of returns and allocation.